 Unknown manufacturer · Date of manufacture early 1960s

-My favourite pants for indoors.
-Behave like a silent girlfriend during meditation hours.
+My favourite trousers for indoors.
+Acts like a silent friend during meditation sessions.
 Smooth and tight.
-I would not allow anyone to try these pants on.
-Leather pants are quick to take offence like cats.
-It could happen that I don't get the Zip fasteners open at a delicate moment.
+I wouldn't allow anyone to try on these trousers.
+Leather trousers are easily offended like cats.
+I might not be able to get the zips open at a delicate moment.

 GREY · WAIST 31 ½